vincentverstraeten/thehealthyendpoint/content/english/about.md

     description: Remediate and manage at scale trough automations.

 ---
-In 2016 i got diagnosed with MS and had to stop my job as a schoolteacher.

-Switched fulltime to IT and specialised myself in device management.
+In 2016 i got diagnosed with MS and had to stop my job as a schoolteacher switched fulltime to IT and specialised myself in device management.

 Now i'm on a path of constant learning and found a new passion.